g-wilson/frontend-template/readme.md

 This is a work-in progress template for starting web projects that require a structured front-end development architecture.

-## Contents

-At the moment it consists of an HTML 5 boilerplate as its starting point (markup, normalize and modernizr).
-It also has a LESS framework ready to go with @imports for different sections of the CSS.
-The first major component of this is the responsive grid system.
+##Contents

+- HTML 5 boilerplate
+- Grid system
+- Form styles
+- LESS framework